vsulli/MentalMathProgram/README.md

 DON'T DO AFTER EVERY QUESTIO

-** modify record to store which numbers were used?
+** modify record
+-- update to change record if fastest time better